Dublin is home to all kinds of hidden gems. Check out some of our favorites of the man-made variety!

 Some call it corny, we call if art!
 The Field of Corn features 109 human-sized ears of concrete corn.
 This must-see piece of public art pays homage to Dublin’s farming legacy.
 While we may be biased, we think it's just about one of the most unique roadside attractions you can find!
 Snap your photo among the towering maize and share with us using #sodublin.

-As the first piece of public art, installed in 1990, Chief Leatherlips has been keeping a watchful eye on the banks of the Scioto for more than 28 years.
-Standing at 12-feet high, this piece serves as a portrait of Wyandot Native American Chief Leatherlips.
-Enjoy an afternoon at Scioto Park and pay Chief Leatherlips a visit.
+As the first piece of public art, installed in 1990, Leatherlips has been keeping a watchful eye on the banks of the Scioto for more than 30 years.
+Standing at 12-feet high, this piece serves as a portrait of Wyandotte Native American Leatherlips.
+Enjoy an afternoon at Scioto Park and pay Leatherlips a visit.

 @debgavin posed for a photo with Leatherlips at Scioto Park.